-As we can see everything for the character in the comics has its origins on her brief superhero career, which makes her struggles relatable yet fantastic plus way more interesting by their fantastic nature (the great “what ifs?”).
-The nonexistent nature of this “heroic” factor downplays the impact of the series leading character, and from there, of everything overall.
+Everything “down to earth” about the character’s story in the comics has its origins on her brief superhero career.
+Which made her struggles relatable despite the fantasy.
+Plus more interesting due their fantastic nature.
+The nonexistent nature of this “heroic” factor downplays the impact of the series leading character, and from there, of everything else.

-Jessica Jones is by no means a bad series; it’s well made with high production values and great photography, strongly preformed and for what is worth, as a regular TV drama, it’s well written.
-But it fails greatly in becoming something “special”… personally I have no interest in see another TV drama, might as well go back to see Grey’s Anatomy, what I want is a drama that uses the MCU’s fantastic setting for making its contents different or the fact that super heroes/villains are involved as a platform to situations that only could occur in a fictional world as such.
+Jessica Jones is by no means a bad series.
+It has high production values and quality; great photography and settings; strong performances by its leads; and, as a regular TV drama, it’s well written.
+But it fails to becoming something “special” due to its lack of general heroics and fantastic elements.
+What we’ve come to expect from Netflix are dramas that use the MCU’s setting for making its contents stand out; to use the fact that superheroes/villains are involved as a platform to create situations that could only occur in such a fictional world.